AlexIIL/CustomLoadingScreen/README.md

     ./gradlew setupCIWorkspace
     ./gradlew build

-The build jar files will be in /build/libs
+The build jar files will be in /build/libs.

 ## Contributing
 Fork this repository

 Clone the forked repository into an empty folder

-If you are on linux, run
+If you are on linux run

     ./setupWorkspace build

-Otherwise you need to run the following:
+Otherwise you need to run

     git submodule init
     git submodule update